deanoko/cse15l-lab-reports/lab-report.md

 Explanation: When you provide a directory path as an argument to ls, it lists the contents of that directory, regardless of your current working directory.

-*Example 3: Using ls with a File Path   error
+*Example 3: Using ls with a File Path //need to fix the problem

-Command: ls messages
+Command: `ls messages`

-Working Directory: /home/lecture1
+Working Directory: `/home/lecture1`

 Output: en-us.txt  es-mx.txt  ko-kr.txt  zh-cn.txt

 ![Image](lsfilee.png)

 Explanation: ls expects a directory path as an argument, so providing a file path results.

 ---

 `Command 3: cat (Concatenate)`

 *Example 1: Using cat with No Arguments

-Command: cat
+Command: `cat`

-Working Directory: /home
+Working Directory: `/home`

 Output: Outputs the content of the file if you provide input via the terminal, otherwise it waits for input.

 ![Image](cat.png)